-4 In the Object Name box, enter a DXF name or one of the special object names used for an inserted object.
+4 In the Object Name box, enter a DXF name or one of the special object names used for an insert, surface, or underlay object.

 5 If you want to replace the current command assigned to the double click action, click in the Command List pane and drag a different command to the selected double click action in the Customizations In <file name> pane.